 Crowdsourcing Comfort: The Learning Trail – An NUS Project in collaboration with the Dean’s Office at the NUS School of Design and Environment.
 A progressive web application that collects subtle momentary thermal and environmental comfort assessments while occupants learn about the sustainability features of the new Net Zero Energy SDE4 Building.

-Dr. Clayton Miller (ResearchGate)(Scopus)(Google Scholar)(ORCID)(Publons)(LinkedIn)(GitHub)(Kaggle) is an Asst.
+Dr. Clayton Miller (ResearchGate)(LinkedIn)(Scopus)(Google Scholar)(ORCID)(Publons)(GitHub)(Kaggle) is an Asst.
 Professor at NUS in the BUDS Lab, the Co-Leader of Theme D - Data Analytics at the UC Berkeley SinBerBEST2 Lab and the Co-Leader of Subtask 4 of the IEA Annex 79 Occupant-Centric Building Design and Operation(ResearchGate).
 He holds a Doctor of Sciences (Dr. sc.
-ETH Zurich) from the ETH Zürich, an MSc.
-(Building) from the National University of Singapore (NUS), and a BSc./Masters of Architectural Engineering (MAE) from the University of Nebraska - Lincoln (UNL).
+ETH Zurich) from the ETH Zürich in Switzerland, an MSc.
+(Building) from the NUS, and a BSc./Masters of Architectural Engineering (MAE) from the University of Nebraska - Lincoln (UNL) in the USA.
 He is the former CTO of Optiras Pte.
 Ltd, a Singapore NRF-funded start-up, a former Fulbright Scholar to Singapore at NUS and a Walter Scott Jr. Scholar at UNL.
-Mario Frei (ResearchGate)(Scopus)(ORCID)(LinkedIn) is a Researcher at NUS in the BUDS Lab.
-He recently passed his defence for a Doctor of Sciences (Dr. sc.
-ETH Zurich) in Architectural and Building Sciences/Technology and he holds a Bachelor’s (BSc.) and Masters of Science (MSc.) in Mechanical Engineering from the ETH Zürich in Switzerland.
+Dr. Mario Frei (ResearchGate)(LinkedIn)(Scopus)(ORCID) is a Research Fellow at NUS in the BUDS Lab.
+He holds a Doctor of Sciences (Dr. sc.
+ETH Zurich) in Architectural and Building Sciences/Technology and a Bachelor’s (BSc.) and Masters of Science (MSc.) in Mechanical Engineering from the ETH Zürich in Switzerland.
 Mario is the equivalent of the BUDS Lab Oberassistent (Senior Researcher) as he ties together all the technologies being developed through his leadership in the IoB Project.
-He is an expert in hardware prototyping, engineering, design, and computer science.
+He is an expert in hardware prototyping, engineering, design, and navigating admin policies.

 Bianca Picchetti (ResearchGate)(LinkedIn)(GitHub) is a Data Scientist who leads several BUDS Lab analytics projects.
-She holds a Degree in Chemistry and is working on a Masters in Data Mining and Knowledge Discovery from the University of Buenos Aires.
+She holds a Degree in Chemistry and is working on a Masters in Data Mining and Knowledge Discovery from the University of Buenos Aires in Argentina.
 Bianca leads the data analysis process for the Building Data Genome 2 Project and the GEPIII competition.

 Chun Fu (ResearchGate)(LinkedIn)(GitHub)(ORCID)(Kaggle) is a Ph.D.
 Researcher at NUS in the BUDS Lab.
 He holds a B.Sc. in Bioenvironmental Systems Engineering and a Master of Science (M.S.) in Sustainable Environment and Green Architecture from the National Taiwan University.
 Chun is working on the analysis of large portfolios of buildings using machine learning techniques.

 Mahmoud AbdelRahman (ResearchGate)(LinkedIn)(GitHub) is a Ph.D.
-Researcher at NUS in the BUDS Lab.
-He is co-supervised by Dr. Adrian Chong and is a key member of Dr. Chong’s project: Integrated web-based platform for lifecycle building energy modeling.
+Researcher at NUS in the BUDS Lab and is co-supervised by Dr. Adrian Chong.
 He holds a M.Sc in Architectural Engineering and B.Sc in Architecture from Mansoura University in Egypt.
 Mahmoud is an expert in building information modelling (BIM) and the development of tools and machine learning techniques to tie the virtual and measured world together.

 Matias Quintana (ResearchGate)(LinkedIn)(GitHub) is a Ph.D.
 Researcher at NUS in the BUDS Lab and is affiliated with SinBerBest 2.
 He is co-supervised by Prof. Stefano Schiavon from UC Berkeley and Prof. Tham Kwok Wai from NUS.
 He holds a Master of Information Systems Management from the Heinz College at Carnegie Mellon University and a B.Sc. in Electrical Engineering from the Pontifical Catholic University of Peru.
 Matias is a combination computer scientist and hardware hacker and is using these skills to implement wearable tech in the built environment.